Hunchback (video game)

-Hunchback (shown as Hunch Back on the title screen) is a video game developed by Century Electronics and published in arcades in 1983.
-The game is loosely based on the 1831 Victor Hugo novel The Hunchback of Notre Dame and the player controls Quasimodo.
+Hunchback (shown as Hunch Back on the title screen) is video game developed by Century Electronics and published in arcades in 1983.
+The game is loosely based on the 1831 Victor Hugo novel The Hunchback of Notre-Dame and the player controls Quasimodo.
 Set on top of a castle wall, the player must guide the Hunchback from left to right while avoiding obstacles on a series of non-scrolling screens.
 The goal of each screen is to ring the church bell at the far right.

 Gameplay

 Obstacles include pits which must be swung over on a long rope, ramparts which must be jumped (some of which contain knights with spears) and flying fireballs and arrows (to be ducked or jumped).
 To impose a time limit on each screen a knight climbs the wall, costing the player a life should he reach the top.
 Eventually, after completing a number of screens, the player must rescue Esmeralda.
 If this final screen is completed, the game begins again at a faster speed.